massgov/mayflower/.docs/atomic-design.md

 # Atomic Design in Mayflower

 ## About Atomic Design
-The Mayflower style library is built using Atomic Design.
+The Mayflower component libraries are built using Atomic Design.
 The way I tend to think of building a site using Atomic Design is to see it as a LEGO set where your combining a collection of small re-usable parts  to make a variety of different models.
 Atomic Design is similar in nature, where you define a collection of small html parts called Atoms and then use those to build a variety of different components to build your site.

 You can find an excellent description of Atomic Design on Brad Frost's [blog](http://atomicdesign.bradfrost.com/chapter-2/).

 We are following his guide fairly closely, but I differ when it comes to Molecules and Organisms.
 He sees them as being defined based on their complexity, but I found in practice that it was difficult to make that distinction.
 I like to think of Molecules as larger Atoms (components with custom styling or additional content) and Organisms as being smaller templates (component level)